Stretching: Physiology

 Studies have shed light on the function, in stretching, of a large protein within the myofibrils of skeletal muscles named titin.
 A study performed by Magid and Law demonstrated that the origin of passive muscle tension (which occurs during stretching) is actually within the myofibrils, not extracellularly as had previously been supposed.
 Due to neurological safeguards against injury such as the Golgi tendon reflex, it is normally impossible for adults to stretch most muscle groups to their fullest length without training due to the activation of muscle antagonists as the muscle reaches the limit of its normal range of motion.

+Psychology

+Stretching has been recognized for its potential to positively influence both cognitive function and mood.
+Research indicates that engaging in stretching exercises may lead to a reduction in feelings of anxiety, depression, hostility, fatigue, and confusion, particularly among individuals with sedentary lifestyles.
+These improvements in mood have been observed to correlate with enhancements in cognitive function.
+For individuals who often spend prolonged periods engaged in sedentary activities, integrating stretching into their daily routines may prove beneficial.
+Doing so not only addresses physical tension but also promotes mental well-being.
+Regular stretching has been associated with decreased levels of anxiety and depression, alongside increased vigor, which could activate brain regions associated with improved cognitive abilities.

 Types of stretches

-Stretches can be either static or dynamic, where static stretches are performed while stationary and dynamic stretches involve movement of the muscle during the stretch.
+Stretches can be either static or dynamic.
+Static stretches are performed while stationary and dynamic stretches involve movement of the muscle.
 Stretches can also be active or passive, where active stretches use internal forces generated by the body to perform a stretch and passive stretches involve forces from external objects or people to perform the stretch.
-Stretches can involve both passive and active components.
+They can involve both passive and active components.